finbourne/lusid-sdk-csharp/sdk/docs/PropertyDefinitionsApi.md

             var domain = domain_example;  // string | The domain of the specified property.
             var scope = scope_example;  // string | The scope of the specified property.
             var code = code_example;  // string | The code of the specified property.
-Together with the domain and scope this uniquely              identifies the property. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the property definition. (optional)
+Together with the domain and scope this uniquely              identifies the property. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the property definition.
+Defaults to return              the latest version of the definition if not specified. (optional)

             try
             {